August 12, 2019 | Abby Caviness

-Stress can be brought on by a variety of factors.
+Unfortunately, stress can be brought on by a variety of factors.
+So, it can be difficult to target the exact cause.
 However, according to Forbes, the primary source of workplace stress is one’s boss.2 In fact, 80 percent of respondents in a survey conducted by the Korn Ferry Institute reported leadership changes of people directly above them can affect stress levels.3 Additionally, if a person does not feel their boss values their viewpoints, treats them truthfully, or includes them in decision-making processes, they can feel increased levels of stress.4

 Two additional sources of stress include coworker relations and workload.
 While disgruntled or passive-aggressive coworkers exist in every work environment, the way someone reacts to these individuals can cause stress.4 Therefore, individuals who have difficulty managing their emotional responses and lack problem-solving skills to deal with difficult coworkers.

 An individual’s workload can also affect stress in the workplace, though not in the way you may immediately think.
 According to the same study, 79 percent of respondents said lacking work is more stressful than having too much work.
 Additionally, 74 percent said they would rather work more and recieve more money rather than work less and receive less.3